 This work includes:

 Boom Bust and Crunch was create in conjunction with FTI Consulting, and helps 14-17 year olds make sense of the 2008 financial crisis and its repercussions, by putting financial services professionals directly into the classroom.

 Make it our Future – East London

-The Citizenship Foundation is working in partnership with the Olympic Park Legacy Company and Westfield Stratford City – Europe’s largest urban shopping centre – to deliver and facilitate a schools’ programme that will encourage young members of the local community, their parents and peers to find out more, and engage with, the plans for the future of Stratford City, a major regeneration scheme in East London, incorporating the Westfield Stratford City shopping centre, the Athlete’s Village and the Olympic Park.
+The Citizenship Foundation worked in partnership with the Olympic Park Legacy Company and Westfield Stratford City as well as Lendlease and the Elephant & Castle redevelopment to deliver and facilitate a schools’ programme that will encourage young members of the local community, their parents and peers to find out more, and engage with, the plans for the future of their local community.

 The Citizenship Foundation developed a financial education toolkit, and a series of educational activities, for Santander employees to deliver in classrooms with secondary school students.
-The toolkit and resources will be rolled out to Santander employees in January 2010.
+The toolkit and resources were rolled out to Santander employees in January 2010.

 My Money, My Rights

 As seen on the BBC, and funded by Santander, the pocket-sized easy-to-use My Money My Rights guide covers a range of financially related issues that impact on teenagers’ lives, e.g. banks & building societies, consumer law & student finance.
 Accompanied by two KS4 lesson plans, it is free to download from Santander and Citizenship Foundation websites, and thousands of free copies were distributed to schools across the UK in Autumn 2010.